php-dev-br/laravel-doc-pt-br/installation.md

 #### Directory Permissions

 After installing Laravel, you may need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Laravel will not run.
-If you are using the [Homestead](homestead.md) virtual machine, these permissions should already be set.
+If you are using the [Homestead](/docs/{{version}}/homestead) virtual machine, these permissions should already be set.

 #### Application Key

 The next thing you should do after installing Laravel is set your application key to a random string.
 If you installed Laravel via Composer or the Laravel installer, this key has already been set for you by the `php artisan key:generate` command.

 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
-If you have not copied the `.env.example` file to a new file named `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**
+If you have not renamed the `.env.example` file to `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 #### Additional Configuration